Miqquelangel/Portfolio-Miguel-Angel/LOG/Readme.md

 * 18/07/2021 -> Continue experimenting with CNN model (Colab don't let me use GPU's so...
 I have to wait).
 Watch MIT lecture about ***Convolutional Neural Network***

-* 19/07/2021I'm going to start the project today -> Computer Vision (CNN)
+* 19/07/2021 I'm going to start the project today -> Computer Vision (CNN)